AtomicLinkRPC/alr-preview/docs/benchmarks.md

 | **ALR**  |       2,209,922 |            9,340,670 |

 ### RoundTripLargeMsgAsyncCB
 The client makes an async call with a large message containing 14 fields (with both the above small and medium sized messages nested).
-For each received call, the server echos back the same message to the client, where a callback is invoked.
+For each received call, the service echos back the same message to the client, where a callback is invoked.

 |          | 1 Thread (RPC/s) | 100 Threads (RPC/s) |
 | -------- | ----------------:| -------------------:|